pytorch/xla/README.md

 ---

 # How to Run on TPU Pods (distributed training)

+Whereas the previous section focused on training on a single TPU node, this section discusses distributed training in TPU Pods.

 The recommended setup for running distributed training on TPU Pods uses the pairing of Compute VM [Instance